hardie/path-signals/draft-hardie-path-signals.md

 available to an observer and may, when the information can be linked to a node or user, reduce the privacy of the user.

-Defining explicit path signals that are decoupled from the signals used to drive the state machinery at end systems means that it is possible for those signals to be falsified by endpoints.
+When signals from end points to the path are independent from the signals used by endpoints to manage the flow's state mechanics, they may be falsified by an endpoint without affecting the peer's understanding of the flow's state.
+For encrypted flows, this divergence is not detectable by on-path devices.

 # Acknowledgements